slimndap/wp-theatre/readme.txt

     * Fixes a [PHP warning](https://github.com/slimndap/wp-theatre/issues/279) (0.18.2).
     * Fixes an XSS vulnerability (0.18.4).
     * Fixes a PHP error when manually inserting an Event through wp_insert_post() (0.18.5).
-    * Fixes a PHP warning that was introduced in PHP 8.2 (0.18.6).
+    * Fixes PHP warnings that were introduced in PHP 8.2 (0.18.6).
 * Deprecations
 	* Removed the Cart widget because nobody was using it (0.18.2).